|MEETING PLACE:||Signal Mountain Public Boat Ramp—Grand Teton National Park

 Stunning views of the Tetons, the jagged range in the Rocky Mountains, develop and change as we follow the twists and turns of the river’s passage.
 Each bend offers a new excuse to snap a few photos- the river rambles past, the Tetons loom majestically in a bright blue sky, cottonwoods, aspen stands and lodge pole pines burst in all shades of green.

 All told, we will have covered 10.5 river miles, ending our journey at Deadman’s Bar near the southern end of the park.
-Your car will be waiting for you here, having been shuttled from Pacific Creek.
+Once we unload from the raft, we will shuttle you back to your car at Pacific Creek

 Included in Your Trip Cost